-Scientists have identified genetic traits in cattle that might allow farmers to breed livestock with increased resistance to bovine tuberculosis (TB).
+SCIENTISTS have identified genetic traits in cattle that might allow farmers to breed livestock with increased resistance to bovine tuberculosis (TB).

-The study, which compared the genetic code of TB-infected animals with that of disease-free cattle, could help to eliminate a disease that leads to major economic losses worldwide.
+The study, which compared the genetic code of TB-infected animals with that of disease-free cattle, could help eliminate a disease that leads to major economic losses worldwide.

 The study builds on previous research by the Roslin Institute that showed that some cattle might be more resistant to bovine TB as a result of their genetic make-up.

-Researchers at the Roslin Institute said the latest finding is significant as it sheds further light on whether it might be possible to improve TB control through selective breeding.
+The researchers said the latest finding is significant as it sheds further light on whether it might be possible to improve TB control through selective breeding.

 The team used the latest gene identification techniques to compare the genes of healthy and infected female Holstein-Friesians.

-Despite intensive efforts over many decades, bovine TB continues to have a serious effect on livestock, affecting farm profitability and animal welfare.
+Despite intensive control efforts over many decades, bovine TB continues to have a serious effect on livestock, affecting farm profitability and animal welfare.